ghi-electronics/Documentation/software/due-script/corelib/lcd.md

 ### [DUE Script](#tab/due)

-ShowBuffer is not supported on DUE script
+ShowBuffer is not available on DUE script.

 ---